-B.A., Moody Bible Institute; M.A., Trinity Evangelical Divinity School; Ph.D., University of Edinburgh
+B.A., Moody Bible Institute; M.Div., M.A., Trinity Evangelical Divinity School; Ph.D., University of Edinburgh

 One of Mike’s chief joys in life is the family God has blessed him with.
-He has been married since 2005 to Trudy, and they share the joy of having two young children: Henry and Liza.
+He has been married since 2005 to Trudy, and they share the joy of having three children: Henry, Liza, and Gemma.

 “Alpha and Omega” and “Two Witnesses,” in Dictionary of the Bible and Western Culture: A Handbook for Students.
-Edited by Mary Ann Beavis and Michael Gilmour, forthcoming.
+Edited by Mary Ann Beavis and Michael Gilmour.
+Sheffield: Sheffield Phoenix, 2012.

 “The Roman Imperial Cult and Revelation.”
 Currents in Biblical Research, 8.2 (2010): 207-239.